 For the years ended December 31, 2016 and December 26, 2015, we tested goodwill for impairment using a quantitative analysis consisting of a two-step approach.
 The first step of our quantitative analysis consists of a comparison of the carrying value of our reporting units, including goodwill, to the estimated fair value of our reporting units using a discounted cash flow methodology.
-If step one results in the carrying value of the reporting unit exceeding the fair value of such reporting unit, we would then proceed to step two which would require us to calculate the amount of impairment loss, if any, that we would record for such reporting unit.
-The calculation of the impairment loss in step two would be equivalent to the reporting unit's carrying value of goodwill less the implied fair value of such goodwill.
+If step one results in the carrying value of the reporting unit exceeding the fair value of such reporting unit, we would then proceed to step two which would require us to calculate the amount of impairment loss, if any, that we would be equivalent to the reporting unit.
+The calculation of the impairment loss in step two would be equivalent to the reporting unit such goodwill less the implied fair value of such goodwill.